xivapi/static/src/content/docs/docs/guides/search.md

 </details>

-To search for values in a language other than the request-wide `language` parameter, fields may be decorated with language.
+To search for values in a language other than the request-wide `language` parameter, fields may be decorated with a language.

 <details>
 <summary><code>query=Name@ja="天使の筆"</code></summary>